Figma to Webflow plugin and app

 Images

-When you import or paste layers from Figma, assets will be created automatically for any image layers or vector icons.
+When you import or paste layers from Figma, image layers and vector icons are uploaded as assets to the Assets panel.

-When you copy and paste a design with images, the images are uploaded to Webflow’s Assets panel.
-Make sure you have the correct site selected in the Choose Webflow site dropdown in the plugin modal window, or your images won’t upload to the Assets panel.
+Make sure you have the correct site selected in the plugin’s Choose Webflow site dropdown, or your images won’t appear in Assets.

 HTML tags